Self employed Courier Insurance

 Amazon does not employ any couriers as employees.
 They only hire self-employed couriers and classify them as part of their Amazon Flex department in their business plan.
 The pay is advertised as being the same as Hermes, which is £10 to £15 an hour.
 The courier who wants to work for Amazon Flex is required to provide their own class 3 self employed courier insurance policy before they can be hired.

 To work as a courier for Hermes, Amazon or any other firm, you must have at minimum Third Party Only commercial class 3 hire for reward insurance.
 The biggest difference on the surface between Hermes and Amazon is that Hermes will help you get coverage, while with Amazon it will be your sole responsibility to get self employed courier insurance.

 Compare self employed courier insurance

 Multiquotetime works in partnership with Quote Zone who provide a simple form which once completed is submitted to a specialist panel of brokers.
-These specialist brokers will provide you with a range of self-employed courier insurance quotes for your specific business requirements.
+These specialist brokers will provide you with a range of

 Self-employed Courier FAQ's

 Becoming a self employed courier will pay rewards in the long term, but in the short term you will need to invest time and money building up your business, but this is true of any small business venture.